Pragmatic B2B SaaS Design: The Listing Page

 The listing page: definition

-How might we design a good listing page?
+How to design a good listing page

 Required elements for a SaaS listing page